ltgoslo/axolotl24_shared_task/data/README.md

 ## Russian

-1. `axolotl.train.ru.tsv`: a training set of 2 514 Russian usages dated XIX. century and 5 478 Russian modern usages,
-each mapped to a target headword, its sense ID, and a definition gloss in XIX. century (if many modern senses were mapped to the same old one) or modern Russian (if exactly one sense was mapped to an old one)
+1. `axolotl.train.ru.tsv`: a training set of 1 913 Russian usages dated XIX century and 4 600 Russian modern usages, each mapped to a target headword, its sense ID, and a definition gloss in XIX century (if many modern senses were mapped to the same old one) or modern Russian (if exactly one sense was mapped to an old one)
-(unlike in the Finnish data, some usage examples for the XIX. century are missing or noisy)
+(unlike in the Finnish data, some usage examples for the XIX century are missing or noisy)
-2. `axolotl.dev.ru.tsv`: a development set of 530 Russian usages dated XIX. century and 1 939 Russian modern usages, each mapped to a target headword, its sense ID, and a definition gloss in XIX. century (if many modern senses were mapped to the same old one) or modern Russian (if exactly one sense was mapped to an old one)
+2. `axolotl.dev.ru.tsv`: a development set of 421 Russian usages dated XIX century and 1 637 Russian modern usages, each mapped to a target headword, its sense ID, and a definition gloss in XIX century (if many modern senses were mapped to the same old one) or modern Russian (if exactly one sense was mapped to an old one)
-(unlike in the Finnish data, some usage examples for the XIX. century are missing or noisy)
+(unlike in the Finnish data, some usage examples for the XIX century are missing or noisy)

 ## Training and development sets structure